PrabhuLab/PIE/README.md

 - Vasundhara Gatne

 ## License
-This repository is licensed under the Apache License.
+This repository is licensed under the GNU Public License v3.0.
 Please see the LICENSE file for more information.